 Bluevine Reviews

 What credit score do you need for a Bluevine line of credit?

-You need to have a minimum FICO score of 625 to qualify for a Bluevine line of credit with weekly repayments spread over six months.
+You need to have a minimum FICO score of 625 to qualify for a Bluevine line of credit with weekly repayments spread over 52 weeks.
 You need a minimum FICO score of 700 to qualify for a line of credit with monthly repayments spread over 12 months.

 Is Bluevine legit?

 Bluevine has been providing financial solutions to small businesses since 2013.
-It partners with Celtic Bank to issue its lines of credit and doesn’t have any derogatory marks against it at the time of publishing.
+It partners with Celtic Bank to issue its lines of credit.
 While Bluevine has maintained a positive reputation, always review the terms and compare Bluevine to other business loans to find the best option for your needs.

+Bluevine Reviews